 Though it hasn’t been as successful in recent history, Grasshopper Club Zürich is a marquee name in Swiss football.
-With 27 Swiss Championships and 19 Swiss Cups, they’re still the most successful club in the country.
+With its grand collection of Swiss Championships and Swiss Cups, the club is still the most successful in the country.
 They’ve also had a number of notable appearances on the international stage, including a UEFA semi-final run in 1978.
 They have a competitive inter-city rivalry with FC Zürich.

 Swiss Championship: 27

 Alfred Bickel, Marcel Koller, Viorel Moldovan, Stephan Lichtsteiner, Kim Källström, Ricardo Cabanas, Nikola Gjorgjev

 Grasshopper was formed in 1886 by an English student named Tom E. Griffith.
 Thanks to a donation of 20 francs, the club purchased a blue-and-white kit inspired by Blackburn Rovers, which soon became one of the symbols of the club.
 The origin of the name Grasshopper is shrouded in mystery, but one popular explanation ties it to the club’s energetic play style early on.
 In its first official match, Grasshopper drew 0-0 with ETH.

 In 1898, the club won the inaugural Swiss Championship.
 They claimed three more titles before being forced to withdraw from the league due to not having a suitable stadium.
 They rejoined in 1916, winning another title in 1921.
 They proceeded to win three more titles and four cups under the legendary Hungarian manager Izidor “Dori” Kürschner during the late ‘20 and early ‘30s.
 During this period, the club finally got its own venue -- the Hardturm Stadium.